microsoft/vscode-docs/docs/python/debugging.md

 ![Debugging Status Bar](images/debugging/debug-status-bar.png)

-By default, the debugger uses the same interpreter selected for your workspace, just like as for other features of VS Code.
+By default, the debugger uses the same interpreter selected for your workspace, just like other features of Python extension for VS Code.
 To use a different interpreter for debugging specifically, set the value for `python` in `launch.json` for the applicable debugger configuration.
 Alternately, select the named interpreter on the Status Bar to select a different one.

 ## Basic debugging